iZeaoGamer/GalacticPE/changes/dev-builds/major.md

 - Added staff commands, and player commands channels!

 - You can now check out all player commands, rather just staff

+- Fixed staff chat from not working properly.
+(Once again).

+- You can now speak properly in staff chat, and it'll enter your message directly in-game!

+- Added new channel: #commands.
+This channel is like staff commands, but for all player commands.

+- Re-coded GalacticPE's discord server, removed useless channels, and improved on less channels, but more efficient.
+Big thanks to Ducky for this change!

+- Fixed crash when modifying a user's warn.

+- Removed Store Credits (Old plugin) from GalacticPE.
+This was a older feature on VoidMinerPE, where you could buy things using store credits.
+We may replace something in the future similar to this!

+- User permissions will now load, and work without having to log off, and log back on again.
+(This was because I forgot some virtual part of code required for this).

+- You can now delete a chosen amount of warns.

+- Every Database cache will no longer lag the server.

+- Fixed server freezing from occurring on weird times.

+- The server IP should now be working, alongside the port!
+You can use the new port: 25574 with the IP: prisons.galacticpe.ml.

+- Fixed crash when kicking the warned user for being warned too many times.

+- Fixed wrong error coding message when warned a player.
+It'd say "muted", instead of "warned".

+- Added new query tasks, which extends AsyncQuery class.

+- Fixed bug, where it'd say the user does not exist even if you entered it correctly in /addpermission command.

+- Fixed crash when using /addpermission.

+- Fixed wrong error coding with /addpermission.